Snapchain/babylon-deployment/README.md

 cp .env.babylon-integration.example .env.babylon-integration
 ```

-**Configure for Bitcoin**

-Based on the previous step `Setup Bitcoin node`, set the following variables with the values:
-- `BITCOIN_RPC_PASS`
-- `BTC_WALLET_PASS`

-and replace the IP with your Bitcoin node IP:
-- `BITCOIN_RPC_HOST`
-- `ZMQ_RAWBLOCK_URL`
-- `ZMQ_RAWTX_URL`

-**Configure for Babylon**

-set your Babylon key's mnemonic, the address should have some BBN tokens, it will be used in the following steps

-- `BABYLON_PREFUNDED_KEY_MNEMONIC`

-set the following variables to register your OP Stack chain to Babylon:

-- `CONSUMER_ID`
-- `CONSUMER_CHAIN_NAME`

-set your OP Stack chain's finality provider moniker

-- `OP_FP_MONIKER`

-replace the IP with the Babylon finality system you deployed server IP:
+Replace the IP with your server's IP in the following variables:
+- `BITCOIN_RPC_HOST`: for the Bitcoin Signet node.
+- `ZMQ_RAWBLOCK_URL`: for the Bitcoin Signet node.
+- `ZMQ_RAWTX_URL`: for the Bitcoin Signet node.
 - `CONSUMER_EOTS_MANAGER_ADDRESS`
 - `FINALITY_GADGET_RPC`

-**Configure for OP Stack chain**
+Configure the following variables:
+- `BABYLON_PREFUNDED_KEY_MNEMONIC`: the mnemonic for the address you used to claim BBN tokens in the previous step.
+- `CONSUMER_ID`: this is the identifier for your OP-Stack chain registration on Babylon, you can set it to anything.
+- `CONSUMER_CHAIN_NAME`: this is a human-readable name for your chain.
+- `OP_FP_MONIKER`: this is a human-readable name for your OP-Stack chain's finality provider.

-set your OP Stack chain's RPC URL
+- `L2_RPC_URL`: this is your OP-Stack chain's RPC URL.

-- `L2_RPC_URL`

-### 2. Set Babylon keys
+### 3. Set Babylon keys

-Set the pre-funded Babylon key, used to deploy cw contract, btc-staker, register OP Stack chain, etc.
+This step imports the pre-funded Babylon key, which will be used to deploy cw contract, btc-staker, register OP-Stack chain, etc.

-Also, generate a new Babylon account for your OP Stack chain's finality provider and fund it with the previously imported pre-funded Babylon account.
+It also generates a new Babylon account for your OP-Stack chain's finality provider and funds it with the pre-funded Babylon account, because the finality provider needs to have some BBN tokens to pay for the gas fees for submitting finality votes.

 ```bash
 make set-babylon-keys
 ```

-### 3. Register OP Stack chain
+### 4. Register OP-Stack chain

-Register your OP Stack chain to Babylon.
+Register your OP-Stack chain to Babylon.

 ```bash
 make register-consumer-chain
 ```

-### 4. Deploy finality contract
+### 5. Deploy finality contract

-Deploy the finality contract for your OP Stack chain.
+Deploy the finality contract for your OP-Stack chain.
+Finality votes are submitted to this contract.

 ```bash
 make deploy-cw-contract
 ```

-### 5. Start the Babylon BTC Staker
+### 6. Start the Babylon BTC Staker

-Start the Babylon BTC Staker, used to create the BTC delegation for your OP Stack chain finality provider.
+Start the Babylon BTC Staker, used to create the BTC delegation for your OP-Stack chain finality provider.

 ```bash
 make start-babylon-btc-staker
 ```

-### 6. Start the EOTS Manager
+### 7. Start the EOTS Manager and Finality Provider

-Start the EOTS Manager for your OP Stack chain finality provider.
+Start the EOTS Manager for your OP-Stack chain finality provider.

 ```bash
 make start-consumer-eotsmanager
 ```

-### 7. Start the Finality Provider

-Start your OP Stack chain's Finality Provider, and then register it to Babylon.
+Start your OP-Stack chain's Finality Provider, and then register it to Babylon.

 ```bash
 make start-consumer-finality-provider